No one enjoys being taxed as taxes affect income.

 Thus, it may not be suitable for trading companies relying on imports or exports for profit.

-Companies and individuals utilize tax havens to maximize profit.
+Companies and individuals utilize tax havens to maximize profit and achieve financial stability.

-While several jurisdictions may be considered tax havens as a result of their investment-friendly tax rates and policies, factors such as the cost of business operations, proximity to resources, ease of foreign investment, and import and expect duty rates may affect income expectation in the long run.
+While several jurisdictions may be considered modern corporate tax havens as a result of their investment-friendly tax rates and policies, factors such as the cost of business operations, proximity to resources, ease of foreign investment, and import and export duty rates may affect income expectations in the long run.

 The best tax haven must enable investors to maximize profit.